Embarcadero/ComparisonResearch/calculator/delphi-fmx/leone/Leone Calculator Instructions.md

 ![WinCalcEquals Button Style](winCalcEqualsStyle.png)

-4. Apply the button styles to the appropriate button by clicking the button and typing the style name in the *StyleName* property in the Object Inspector.
+4. Apply the button styles to the appropriate button by clicking the button and typing the style name in the *StyleLookup* property in the Object Inspector.
     - = is set to ***WinCalcEquals***
     - 0-9, +/-, and . are set to ***WinCalcDigits***
     - All others are set to ***WinCalcNonDigits***